yasserfarouk/prima2020-scml-tutorial/README.md

 material you need for this tutorial as well as useful links for further research in this area.

 ## Duration
-$2$ hours.
+Two hours.
 Anytime between 0:00GMT and 9:00GMT to start.

 ## Description
 Automated negotiation between intelligent agents is